REH

 REH recognises the importance of good corporate governance.
+Due to the small number of employees in the Company the Board has decided not to adopt a formal Governance Code.
 The establishment of a framework and culture of corporate governance is one of the primary responsibilities of the board.
 The board recognises that it is accountable to shareholders for the performance of the group and is responsible for ensuring REH operates in the best interests of shareholders

 Corporate governance and good governance procedures can add to the performance of REH, create shareholder value and ensure confidence of the investment community.